Oriya and Galician

 Oriya and Galician Speaking population

 Oriya and Galician speaking population is one of the factors based on which Oriya and Galician languages can be compared.
 The total count of Oriya and Galician Speaking population in percentage is also given.
-The percentage of people speaking Oriya language is 0.50 % whereas the percentage of people speaking Galician language is Not Available.
+The percentage of people speaking Oriya language is 0.50 % whereas the percentage of people speaking Galician language is 0.05 %.
 When we compare the speaking population of any two languages we get to know which of two languages is more popular.
 Find more details about how many people speak Oriya and Galician on Oriya vs Galician where you will get native speakers, speaking population in percentage and native names.

 Oriya and Galician Language Codes